inside webu’s hut

 coming going

-Following prostrations, we present Bhante with a National Geographic Atlas, which will form the basis for our English lessons, and other small gifts that are, for him, treasures.
-There is a half-installed new toilet, attached to the main building, freshly painted in white green gold & silver.
-Soon we are taken to see the nearby monastery ‘lake’, a mere 25 metres across, as well as the newly constructed white pagoda, situated on a man-made earth mound, overlooking the water.
-Then on to our ample accommodation, passing a mob of restive dogs.
-Relief comes with having our own private space to settle into and silence re-established.
+Following prostrations, we present bhante with a National Geographic Atlas, which will form the basis for our English lessons, and other small gifts that are, for him, treasures.
+We are proudly shown a half-installed new toilet, attached to the main building, freshly painted in white green gold silver.
+Soon we are taken to the nearby monastery ‘lake’, a mere 25 metres in diameter, as well as the newly constructed white pagoda, situated on a man-made earth mound, above the water.
+Then onward to our ample accommodation, passing a mob of restive dogs.
+Relief comes in the form of having a private space to settle into and relative quiet.
 Of course, it doesn’t last:

 barking dogs

-At five we rise and prepare to sit.
-Torchlight flickers outside the glass panels of the metal door, where Bhante removes his sandals and places them neatly at the doorstep.
-Part way through the meditation, settled enough with those present, the temple bell suddenly clangs out in sets of three, calling monks to breakfast, and incidentally unleashing a crescendo of barks and yelps.
+At five we rise and prepare to meditate.
+Torchlight flickers outside the glass panels of the metal door, where Bhante removes his sandals and arranges them neatly at the doorstep.
+Part way through the meditation the temple bell clangs loudly in sets of three, calling monks to breakfast.
+It unleashes a crescendo of braking, with intermittent yelps.

-After breakfast, we stop to watch the young monks competing at cane-ball over a makeshift net, their red robes draped on nearby branches or tucked round their bellies as they cavort.
-They nimbly kick the ball backwards over their heads or head it with precision to a teammate:
+After breakfast, we stop to watch the young monks competing at cane-ball using a makeshift net, their red robes draped over nearby branches or tucked round their middles as they cavort.
+Nimbly they kick the ball backwards over their heads or head it with precision to a teammate:

 cane ball crosses the net